Accretion onto a Supermassive Black Hole Binary Before Merger: Global accretion behavior: Time-dependence, Disk states, and 3D effects

 The stark differences between these states stem from a combination of the large amplitude variation in mass-supply rate and the comparatively low specific angular momentum of the mass delivered to the minidisks.
 The latter fact is demonstrated in Figure~\ref{fig:kepvsr}.
 As also noted by \cite{Combi2021}, the specific angular momentum of the matter arriving at the minidisk---relative to the black hole it is about to orbit---is in general less than what is required for a circular orbit at a minidisk's tidal truncation radius.

-Here we take this analysis further by highlighting the large difference between the stream and disk components of the flow.
-As shown by Figure~\ref{fig:kepvsr}, the mean specific angular momentum of mass in the stream at the tidal truncation radius of the minidisk ($r \simeq 8M$ in the coordinates of the simulation before significant binary tightening) is already less than that of an ISCO orbit.
+{In fact, as shown by Figure~\ref{fig:kepvsr}}, the mean specific angular momentum of mass in the stream at the tidal truncation radius of the minidisk ($r \simeq 8M$ in the coordinates of the simulation before significant binary tightening) is already less than that of an ISCO orbit.
 Only a small portion of this material circularizes or comes in with high enough angular momentum to form a disk.
 Even this higher angular momentum matter quickly loses angular momentum to spiral waves and, in some cases, more stationary shock features (see next subsection).

-Finally, as we will see in the subsection on tilts, the circularization of infalling material is complicated by vertical structure and variability of the mini-disks.
+Finally, as we will see in the subsection on tilts, the circularization of infalling material is further complicated by vertical structure and variability of the minidisks.